Parkhotel Gunten

 The southern shore of Lake Thun operates on a different frequency from Switzerland's urban dining circuit.
 Where Zurich and Basel concentrate their serious restaurants in dense, well-signposted neighbourhoods, the Bernese Oberland disperses its hospitality offer across smaller lakeside settlements.
 Gunten sits within that pattern: a village where the water, the Alps rising behind, and the measured pace of the Thunersee set the terms for how hotels and restaurants present themselves.
 Arriving at Parkhotel Gunten along Seestrasse, the address itself signals the logic of the place.
 The road runs close to the water, and the property faces the lake directly.
 What you encounter is a building that belongs to a long tradition of Swiss lake-hotel hospitality, where the view is not incidental but structural to the entire experience.

-Parkhotel Gunten was published on Star Wine List in December 2021 and carries a White Star designation.
+Parkhotel Gunten was carries a Star Wine List White Star designation.
 Within Star Wine List's framework, the White Star recognises wine programs that demonstrate genuine depth and curation without necessarily reaching the scale of multi-Michelin-starred urban cellars.
 For a lakeside hotel in a village of Gunten's scale, this designation places the property in a documented tier above the generic hotel wine offer common to Swiss resort properties.

 Ingredient Context and the Bernese Oberland Table